-Imagine enchanting Redwood groves, golden sunlight peeking between the trees, and a mystical fog that dances through the forest.
+Imagine enchanting Redwood groves, golden sunlight peeking between the trees, and a mystical fog that dances through the forest, and the rich fragrance of the woods.
 Sounds pretty magical, right?
 The oldest Redwood groves are primarily found throughout Northern Calfornia where you’ll find the Redwoods National and State Parks.
 There are also several national forest and state reserves that can offer a quieter elopement experience.

 Death Valley has an abundance of beautiful landscapes and geographical features that make it a stunning place to elope.
 From sand dunes, salt flats, and colorful canyons, it is a unique landscape for an adventure elopement.